 During the first of 12 weekly sessions, participants were asked to describe their fears about their own health.
-They included the following:
+Some of their fears include:

-• I fear that my weight makes me unattractive and that I always will be alone.
+• My weight makes me unattractive and I will be alone always.

 • I fear becoming morbidly obese.

-• I fear diabetes and congestive heart failure.
+• Heart failure, diabetes, and congestive heart failure.

-• I fear that my high blood pressure might lead to kidney failure.
+• High blood pressure that might lead to kidney failure.

 • I am always exhausted.

-• I fear not being able to control my high blood pressure.
+• Not being able to control my high blood pressure.

-• I fear that I might die before my husband — because I am the only one who takes care of him.
+• That I might die before my husband - because I am the only one who takes care of him.

 Perhaps you share some of these fears or have others of your own.
 Perhaps you know someone in your circle of friends or family who finds their life and lifestyle is limited by their fears of poor health.

-Today is always the best day to start to address your fears, to improve your health and to begin to prevent and even reverse chronic diseases like diabetes, high blood pressure, arthritis, heart disease and obesity.
+Today is always the best day to start to address your fears, to improve your health, to start to prevent and even reverse chronic diseases like diabetes, high blood pressure, arthritis, heart disease and obesity.